Joyce J. Scott: Harriet Tubman and Other Truths

+Walk a Mile in My Dreams

+Opening on March 24, 2024, a retrospective of her 50-year career will feature nearly 140 pieces including a new large-scale commission by the Baltimore Museum of Art and the Seattle Art Museum.
+The exhibition includes sculpture, jewelry, textiles, artwear garments, performance compilations, prints, and mixed-media installations.
+The exhibition will be at the Baltimore Museum of Art March 24 through July 14, 2024, then at the Seattle Art Museum from October 17, 2024, through January 20, 2025.

 Public art installations

 Memorial Pool

 Scott received a commission in 1996 to create a public art project commemorating Pool No. 2 in Baltimore's Druid Hill Park.
 Built in 1921, it served the recreational and competitive swimming needs of over 100,000 African Americans in Baltimore.
 When the Baltimore City Parks Board refused to desegregate its pools despite a highly publicized drowning in a nearby river in 1953, the NAACP filed a lawsuit and eventually won on appeal.
 In June 1956 Baltimore pools opened as desegregated facilities for the first time.
 Pool No. 2 closed the next year, remaining largely abandoned until 1999 when Scott's installation transformed it.

-In designing this functional monument, Scott intended to create an “art situation where people can go into space and hopefully be, and have a variety of uses.”
-The pool area itself was filled with soil and planted with grass.
-There were plans to include programming in the grassy area, that people would want to sit, picnic or just relax around the space.
-In addition to the architectural framing devices and aquatic symbolism, the original installation included abstract, colorful painted designs on the pavement around the pool that have since faded from the concrete surface and disappeared due to time and weather.